 If you are considering adoption for your baby, it is important that you feel confident in your decision and it is also important to know that you are not “giving up” your baby.
+More often than not you’ll come across the frequent use of the phrase “give up for adoption.”
+While this phrase is repeatedly used in the adoption world, it is far from the truth.
+The reality is that the women who go through an adoption do not "give up" anything when choosing adoption for their baby.
+You are giving everything to your baby.
 Your decision to make an adoption plan is a strong and selfless choice that puts the needs of your child above your own.
 This decision will provide your baby with the ultimate gift of life and will also fulfill the dreams of hopeful Adoptive Parents who might not otherwise be able to parent.

 Why You Aren’t Giving Up